Do deer eat watermelon? Including (Rinds, Fruits, Vines)

 Method No. 5: Use motion deterrents

-Deer are naturally skittish creatures means they scare easily, especially sensitive to hearing loud noises and seeing unexpected movement.
+Deer are naturally skittish creatures, which means they scare easily, especially sensitive to hearing loud noises and seeing unexpected movement.
 We can use this to our advantage!
 My favorite, most reliable option is the motion-activated sprinkler.

 Here’s the trick: place these sprinklers where deer approach, like in front of your precious watermelon patch.
 When a deer walks by, the device will detect its motion and instantly shoot a powerful burst of water.